Before you decide to bring your family to Australia, you should consider the following:

 Childcare is expensive and can be a challenge to secure.
 You should start researching childcare options before you arrive.
 Most childcare centres have long waiting lists, so you might want to register on several waiting lists.
 Please be aware that some centres charge an application fee.

-UNSW Child Care Centres are in high demand and have long waiting lists - the wait can be anywhere up to 2 years.
-We strongly advise families to place their name at other non-UNSW child care centres in addition to UNSW Child Care.
+Child Care Centres located at UNSW are in high demand and have long waiting lists - the wait can be anywhere up to 2 years.
+We strongly advise families to place their name at other non-UNSW child care centres in addition to these centres.